www.locriantica.it

 In 1966 a new element, absolutely extraordinary for its importance, enriched the story with a new chapter.

-Thanks to the patient research work made by Prof. Gaudio Incorpora, fond expert of the historical and archaeological heritage of our region, about the troubled vicissitude of the Persephon, was found an eye-witness of the facts happened sixty years before.
+Thanks to the patient research work made by Prof. Gaudio Incorpora, fond expert of the historical and archaeological heritage of our region, about the troubled vicissitude of the Persephone, was found an eye-witness of the facts happened sixty years before.

 He was an old farm-worker who worked for Vincenzo Scannapieco and witnessed the discovery and the theft of the statue.
 He decided to speak of what he knew only after his nephew, a priest, freed him from a silence oath that he made sixty years before to his old master.

-The name of the old farm-worker was Giovanni Giovinazzo and in the 1966 he was almost in his eighties, but his memories were so clear that it seemed that he had lived them just few days before, and he was also able to point with precision the places where, at the beginning of the century, the facts happened.
+The name of the old farm-worker was Giovanni Giovinazzo and in 1966 he was almost in his eighties, but his memories were so clear that it seemed that he had lived them just few days before, and he was also able to point with precision the places where, at the beginning of the century, the facts happened.

 Giovanni Giovinazzo